discoverygarden/flysystem_ocfl/README.md

 ## Usage

-This should offer a similar parallel to the `fedora` driver shipped with `islandora/islandora`, which might be configured with something like:
+This should offer a similar parallel to the `fedora` driver shipped with `islandora/islandora`, which might be configured in your Drupal site's `settings.php` with something like:

 ```json
 {